chronosphereio/calyptia-vivo/README.md

 `yarn workspace @calyptia-vivo/components storybook`

+To build components as a distributable package:

+`yarn workspace @calyptia-vivo/components build`

+Then

+`yarn workspace @calyptia-vivo/components publish`

 To run a local version of the frontend, use the following command:

 `yarn workspace @calyptia-vivo/frontend start`

+If you wish to test out your local development of the `components` package before publishing, use the `yarn link` command [See this guide on yarn link](https://classic.yarnpkg.com/lang/en/docs/cli/link/)

 ## Known Issues or fixes needed